eastmaels/steemblog.github.io/_posts/account/deanliu/2017-10-13_the-cafe-overlooking-tokyo-train-station-tokyo-cafe-lexcel.md

 - - -

-This page is synchronized from the post: [The Cafe Overlooking Tokyo Train Station - Tokyo Cafe Lexcel 懷念東京的片刻](https://steemit.com/@deanliu/the-cafe-overlooking-tokyo-train-station-tokyo-cafe-lexcel)
+This page is synchronized from the post: ['The Cafe Overlooking Tokyo Train Station - Tokyo Cafe Lexcel 懷念東京的片刻'](https://steemit.com/@deanliu/the-cafe-overlooking-tokyo-train-station-tokyo-cafe-lexcel)